 The world is ill-prepared to respond to threatening public health emergencies.
-What is most disturbing is how our global leaders continue to lack the moral and scientific premises of health equity.
+What is most disturbing is how our global leaders continue to lack health equity’s moral and scientific premises.
 At the beginning of 2020, the novel coronavirus rampaged across the globe, with many officials referring to it as the great equalizer.
-However, referring to the virus as the great equalizer, ignored the history that diseases have always made a preferential option for populations that are marginalized.
+However, referring to the virus as the great equalizer ignored the history that diseases have always made a preferential option for populations that are marginalized.
 COVID-19 unveiled social, political, and economic inequities within and between nations.
 With disparities in testing and vaccine rollout, the COVID-19 pandemic also exposed the monopoly of technology and science.

 At the time of this writing, about 187.6 million people are fully vaccinated in the U.S. However, reaching herd immunity will most likely require more time.
 When observing the trends of vaccinations among racial and ethnic groups, Black and Latinx people received smaller shares of vaccinations compared to their white counterparts despite a greater supply of vaccines in the country.
 In Washington, D.C., Black people received 42% of vaccinations despite making up 71% of coronavirus-related deaths and 46% of the total population.
 There are multiple factors contributing to the disparities in vaccine distribution.
 In California, non-white Hispanics account for 40% of the total population, 48% of coronavirus-related deaths, yet only 28% are fully vaccinated against COVID-19.
 Although there have been efforts to close the racial gap in COVID-19 vaccinations, these trends are concerning, especially with the emergence of the virus variants.